AndreaSanchezTapia/UCMerced_R/README.md

     ## [1] 40

-indexing and subsetting data frames
+Indexing and subsetting data frames
 ===================================

 -   a vector has only one dimension, so: